Is there a fee to drive through the park?

 The southern dead were removed to cemeteries in North and South Carolina, Georgia, and Virginia between 1871 and 1873.
 Most of the Confederate dead were interred at Hollywood Cemetery in Richmond, Virginia in a special section set aside specifically for the casualties of Gettysburg.

 There are approximately 1,328 monuments, markers and memorials at Gettysburg National Military Park.

 Why is the National Park Service removing trees from the battlefield?

 Visitors notice areas of the park where tree removal has been ongoing for several years, and will continue for several more as part of our battlefield rehabilitation program, as specified in the 1999 General Management Plan for Gettysburg National Military Park.
 The tree removal will reestablish former pasture and cropland that was present in 1863 at the time of the battle.
 In conjunction with the tree removal, historic orchards are being replanted on battlefield farms and several areas, void of trees after 1863, are being allowed to grow into high grass meadows or woods.
 Another part of the rehabilitation program is reestablishing the many miles of battlefield fences that designated farm fields and also played a role in deciding the movements of troops during the battle.

 I know a lot about Gettysburg.
 How do I get to become a battlefield guide?

 The Licensed Battlefield Guides at Gettysburg National Military Park are a unique service.
 Guides are individuals who have proven their abilities and knowledge through a series of written and oral exams before they are licensed by the National Park Service.
-The written test for new guides is given once every other year.
+The written test for new guides is usually given once every other year.
 Those who score the highest on the exams are invited back to give an oral test of their knowledge in a supervised tour of the park with other guides and National Park Service personnel.
 Dates for the written test will be announced as the need arises to fill spaces in the guide force.